A Review of Searches for Evidence of Tachyons: The KATRIN experiment

 The KATRIN experiment has been taking data since 2019 and it has published two values for the electron neutrino effective mass, based on the total amount of data so far accumulated at the time.
 In 2019 it reported an effective neutrino mass square value of $m^2=-1.0^{+0.9} _{-1.1} eV^2$ (tachyonic by $1\sigma$)~\citep{Aker2019}, and in 2022 it reported $m_\nu= 0.26 \pm 0.34) eV^2,$ which was also given in terms of an upper limit (at 90\% CL) of $m_\nu<0.8 eV$ (90\%CL).~\citep{Aker2022} Unlike most previous experiments which recorded a differential spectrum, KATRIN records its data as an integral spectrum, meaning that it records the integrated number of counts above a series of energies at a number of non-equally spaced set points chosen for maximum sensitivity.

-The signature of the presence of the two $m^2>0$ masses in the integral spectrum is not spectral kinks (which would be the case in the differential spectrum), but rather slight bumps or excess numbers of counts at a distance before the spectral endpoint $E_0$ equal to the two masses $m_1$ and $m_2.$ The height of each predicted bump depends on the weight of the spectral contributions from the two $m^2>0$ masses, and these predicted deviations are shown in Fig. 5.
-The $m^2<0$ mass in the model influences the spectrum more subtly (because of its very small contribution to the overall spectrum), but it does modify the spectrum shape before the endpoint.
+The signature of the presence of the two $m^2>0$ masses in the integral spectrum is not spectral kinks (which would be the case in the differential spectrum), but rather slight bumps or excess numbers of counts at a distance before the spectral endpoint $E_0$ equal to the two masses $m_1$ and $m_2.$ The height of each predicted bump depends on the weight of the spectral contributions from the two $m^2>0$ masses, and these predicted deviations are shown in Fig. 6 for the $3+3$ model masses.
+The smallest deviation from the single mass spectrum occurs when the contribution from $m_1=4.0 eV$ is $94\%,$ and the deviation is then less than $0.8\%$ at all energies.
+The $m^2<0$ mass in the model influences the spectrum more subtly, because of its very small contribution to the overall spectrum.

 In reporting its data KATRIN shows both the actual spectrum as well as the residuals (in standard deviations) to their best fit.
 Those residuals could reveal systematic departures from a single mass spectrum if they were large and not randomly distributed.
 In fact, the residuals in the KATRIN data from 2019 appear relatively random, but they also do give a strong hint of matching the predicted $3+3$ bumps, as I noted in a 2019 publication.~\citep{Ehrlich2019} The agreement with the data KATRIN published in 2022 from their second campaign fails to show those same hints.~\citep{Ehrlich2021} However, the alternate explanation of the data offered by the $3+3$ model still remains viable, particularly in light of the very large number (37) of free parameters KATRIN uses in their fit in ref.~\citep{Aker2022}